 Arbuckle Communications, based in Ardmore, Oklahoma, was founded in 1931, at the dawn of commercial radio.
 Throughout the stock market boom of the 1920s, Radio Corporation of America (RCA) was one of the hot tech stocks.
 When the bust came, it fell precipitously, along with the rest of the market.
 But in Ardmore, Charles Dibrell founded Dibrell’s Radio Service.
 The company’s first business was installing radios for customers who had purchased them from department stores like Montgomery Ward.
-“We still have the company’s general ledger from 1931, and we have records from then until now,” says Don Clowdus, the company’s current president and owner.
+“We still have the company’s general ledger from 1931, and we have records from then until now,” says Don Clowdus, the company’s former president and owner.
 “In the 1930s, most people did not have radios in their homes here in Ardmore or out on the farms.
 The radios that Montgomery Ward and local department stores sold were big and heavy, about two and a half feet wide and four feet tall.
 Charles would deliver the radios, put a ground on them and an antenna on the roof and would sometimes set up a wind charger if they ran on batteries.”

 Dibrell also worked as an engineer at the local AM radio station, KVSO AM.
 The company owned the town’s only public address system, complete with tube-based speakers and amplifiers.
 When there was a large public meeting or event, the hosts would hire Dibrell’s Radio Service.
 Clowdus says the company served an event for Will Rogers and, much later, set up the system for Harry Truman when he made a campaign stop at the town.
 Dibrell built a system for a truck that could be used for advertising.
 Companies would hire the truck to advertise sales, movies, or events.
 Local cattle ranches might advertise cattle auctions, too.
 The cattle auctions kept the public address system business going into the early 1960s.